rutian/MyPart/README.md

 #### crc_algorithms.py

-This is a part of pycrc [[link]], used in hhpc_serial_com.py to create the crc necessary for communication with the MetOne.
+This is a part of [pycrc](https://github.com/tpircher/pycrc), used in hhpc_serial_com.py to create the crc necessary for communication with the MetOne.
 It is unchanged from the original, and included here for convenience.

 #### arduino_serial_com.py